NTifyApp/NTify/README.md

 Clone repo with '--recursive', run init.py, build.py, find executable at target/NTify.jar.

+## Contributing

+Just make your desired changes and open a pull request

+### Creating A Pull Request

+1. Fork the Project
+2. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Push to the Branch (`git push origin main`)
+4. Open a Pull Request

 ## License

 Copyright [2025] [Gianluca Beil & Davenport Media]